SumiAkter2/car-land/task_description.md

 We have a sample task for you.

 Website Purpose:
 Your website must be related to multiple items warehouse/inventory management websites.
-Some examples of inventory management could be: managing inventory of any types of products like- grocery stock, spice warehouse, fruits warehouse, books, perfumes, dresses, gym equipment, bikes, electronics (TV, fridge, microwave, laptop, computer, smartphone, etc.), furniture, hiking gears, sports gear, outdoor camping gears, Vehicle/fleet inventory (car, truck, motor bike, bicycle), toys, etc. However, your website can not be a ticket selling or an e-commerce site.
+Some examples of inventory management could be: managing inventory of any types of products like- grocery stock, spice warehouse, fruits warehouse, books, perfumes, dresses, gym equipment, bikes, electronics (TV, fridge, microwave, laptop, computer, smartphone, etc.), furniture, hiking gears, sports gear, outdoor camping gears, Vehicle/fleet inventory (car, truck, motor bike, bicycle), toys, etc. However, your website can not be a ticket selling or an e-commerce site.====DONE

 Make sure your design and website idea are unique.
 First, finalize your idea (what website you want to build).
 Then google the site design or visit themeforest to get your website idea.
-However, your website can not be related to your previous assignments or any practice project displayed in the course or our conceptual sessions.
+However, your website can not be related to your previous assignments or any practice project displayed in the course or our conceptual sessions.========DONE

-Make sure your code or design doesn't match any of the projects implemented in our course.
+Make sure your code or design doesn't match any of the projects implemented in our course.=======DONE

 You may include this assignment in your final resume, so make sure they are good-looking.
 And we will have some dedicated marks for the design.
 Just pay some attention to the design.